The COACHE Report on Faculty Job Satisfaction (2015)

 In 2015, Loyola once again partnered with the Collaborative on Academic Careers in Higher Education (COACHE) to survey tenured and tenure-track faculty about satisfaction across areas of faculty life: teaching, scholarship, service, academic leadership, governance, and work-life balance.
 The COACHE survey is arguably the most important and reliable for supporting faculty success at institutions across the nation.
 COACHE is based at the Harvard Graduate School of Education since 2003 and it provides institutions an independent, research-driven, comparative study that helps Loyola continue to attract, retain, and nurture the highest quality faculty.

 The survey is a beginning, not an end.
 It is a snapshot and an occasion for conversation, deliberation, and planning.
 COACHE explains, "Academic leaders use COACHE results to focus attention, spot successes and weaknesses, and then take concrete steps to make policies and practices more effective and more prevalent."
-To that end, Amy Wolfson as Vice President of Academic Affairs worked closely with a COACHE advisory team and the Faculty Affairs Committee to design a process to share the results in an open manner, to provide opportunities for faculty engagement to better understand questions raised by the results, and to report back some of the survey's impact.
+To that end, Amy Wolfson, former Vice President of Academic Affairs worked closely with a COACHE advisory team and the Faculty Affairs Committee to design a process to share the results in an open manner, to provide opportunities for faculty engagement to better understand questions raised by the results, and to report back some of the survey's impact.
 May the conversation continue.

 Overview letter (2 pages)